About the Cooking Matters Promoter Program

 - Support families to live healthier lives

-- Become a leader and educator in the community
+- Become a leader and educator in your community

-- 18 Reasons cannot offer a salary but we offer a small stipend at the end of every Cooking Matters Series.
+*18 Reasons cannot offer a salary to our Promoters, but we do offer a stipend at the end of every Cooking Matters series.

 How to become a Cooking Matters Health Promoter:

-1. Apply to participate in a Health Promoter Training (see dates for upcoming trainings below).
+1. Apply to participate in a Health Promoter training (email email@example.com to inquire).

 ONGOING+UPCOMING HEALTH PROMOTER TRAININGS